Every two seconds someone in the U.S. needs blood. And according to the American Red Cross, a single donation can save up to three lives.

 Q: How has donating blood changed in the U.S. throughout the pandemic?

 A: Early in the pandemic the Food and Drug Administration (FDA) issued COVID-19 safety protocols to keep blood donors and transfusion recipients safe.
-Current donor screening guidelines do not require testing blood samples for the SARS-CoV-2 virus that causes COVID-19, but they do require that donors are screened for physical symptoms of COVID-19 and for infections that occurred within 14 days of the blood donation.
-The blood of donors with recent COVID-19 infections, or who develop infections after recent donations, cannot be used.
-People can donate blood after they have had COVID-19 – but a 14-day waiting period ensures that the blood donation is safe.
+People can donate blood after they have had COVID-19 – but a waiting period determined by the FDA ensures that the blood donation is safe.

 Additionally blood donation centers use safety measures, such as mask wearing as appropriate (per guidance from the Center for Disease Control and Prevention), physical distancing (spacing between beds), sanitation, and ventilation, to mitigate the risk of spreading COVID-19 onsite.

 Q: How safe is it to donate blood during the COVID-19 pandemic?